davidAgo4g/QuickCollections/README.md

 		return [paths objectAtIndex:0];
 	}

+By this way you have stored 10-20 bytes to file, which is much less than 1 KB.
 However, you can take advantage of NSKeyedArchiver / NSKeyedUnarchiver to save to a file and get back a QuickImageContainer object:

     -(void)viewDidLoad  {
 	    [super viewDidLoad];